RECENT WORKSHOPS AT MY STUDIO: ENCAUSTIC COLLAGE, ABSTRACT PAINTING, VOTIVE CARD CONSTRUCTION

 Why?
-Mainly because I felt the need to "give back" to the arts community by building the scope, outreach and membership in the Art League as a two-year commitment.
+Mainly because I felt the need to "give back" to the arts community by building the scope, outreach and membership in the Art League as a three-year commitment.
 If you've ever been involved in a non-profit arts organization on the administrative side, you know it's crazy to volunteer for this challenge.

 But it's necessary and it's good.
 The membership is up by 30%, I've re-designed their website and activated social media for the Art League, and have helped open a new Members Gallery as well as securing fund for a renovated studio.
 It's hugely rewarding but also hugely time-consuming.
 And I miss teaching regular workshops more than I can say!